mgonto/restangular/README.md

 There are 3 sets of methods.
 Collections have some methods and elements have others.
 There are are also some common methods for all of them

 ### Restangular methods
-This are the methods that can be called in the Restangular object.
+These are the methods that can be called on the Restangular object.
 * **one(route, id)**: This will create a new Restangular object that is just a pointer to one element with the route `route` and the specified id.
 * **all(route)**: This will create a new Restangular object that is just a pointer to a list of elements for the specified path.
 * **oneUrl(route, url)**: This will create a new Restangular object that is just a pointer to one element with the specified URL.